 Does Not Include

 Airfare, transportation, lodging & meals.
-We have secured a discounted room rate at a hotel in Canaan Valley for participants (this is also where we will be conducting classroom sessions).
 Car pool ride sharing is encouraged for traveling to shooting locations.

 VISION & FOCUS